Berkeley Rep depends on the support of theatregoers like you

 Debut January 12, 2021

 Stories surround us everywhere, whether we can see them or not.
 Ten writers—including Eisa Davis, Daniel Handler, and Adam Mansbach—inspired by events in their own personal histories, take us on an aural adventure to specific locations around Berkeley.
-You will receive, via snail mail, a physical map (or a digital version if you’d like to save a tree) of the locations illustrated by a New Yorker cartoonist, lifting you out of the virtual realm and inviting you to explore the past hidden beneath the present.
+You will receive access to a digital map of the locations illustrated by a New Yorker cartoonist, lifting you out of the virtual realm and inviting you to explore the past hidden beneath the present.
 Tickets to Place/Settings: Berkeley are now on sale.

 The Waves in Quarantine